 We want to reassure you that you are not alone.
 If you have not yet filed a claim, our team can explain the process to you and file your application for benefits. review the documentation for accuracy before you file.
 If your application has already been filed and denied, we can appeal your denial.

 The lawyers at Berger and Green are ready to help you with your claim for Social Security Disability (SSD) benefits with a free case review.

 Understanding Different Types of Social Security Disability Benefits

 There are two main types of SSD benefits: Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).

 - Social Security Disability Insurance (SSDI).
 This program is for people who have worked for a long time and have paid into their Social Security.
 It is designed to bridge the gap of time between when someone’s condition prevented them from working to the age at which they expected to retire.

 - Supplemental Security Income (SSI).
 This program is designed for adults and children who have never worked or do not have enough work history to be eligible for SSDI.
 It provides cash payments to cover basic expenses like food, clothing, and shelter.

-For a free, no-risk review of your claim to find out whether you qualify for SSDI or SSI, contact Berger and Green at (412) 661-1400 to speak with a member of our team.
+Berger and Green offers a free, no-risk review of your claim to find out whether you qualify for SSDI or SSI.

 Proving That You Qualify for Social Security Disability Benefits

-If you are suffering from a medical condition that prevents you from working any job, you have the right to seek support for yourself and your family.
+If you are suffering from a medical condition that prevents you from working, you have the right to seek support for yourself and your family.
 The Social Security Administration (SSA) will consider you disabled if: